How To Do Aged Care Police Checks in Australia

 Certified aged care services and providers must keep records of staff members in compliance with a national criminal history check.
 This ensures the provider is operating securely and following protocol for employee screening to keep members of the aged community safe.
 Providers must ensure the following requirements are met:

-- Each employee or volunteer working within the organisation has a valid national police certificate which is not dated older than 3 years.
+- Each employee or volunteer working within the organisation has a valid national police check which is not dated older than 3 years.
 Police clearance is generally required every 3 years from employees who maintain work within the aged care sector.

 - For every employee or volunteer applying for work with the provider, a national police check has been obtained.